 - What types of insurance benefit from no-claims bonus (Schadenfreiheitsrabatt)?

-- How do you know which claims-free bonus category (Schadenfreiheitsklasse) you have?
+- How do you find out which no-claims class (Schadenfreiheitsklasse) you fall into?

 - Can the no-claims category (Schadenfreiheitsrabatt) be taken over in the family?